sglanger/pg_hl7/README.md

 	sudo ./run_all build
 ---

-With all containers running you should see the follow new ports exposed on your docker host
+With all containers running you should see the following new ports exposed on your docker host
 * '5432': postgres
 * '8080': mirth java webstart downloader
 * '8443': mirth control port